AA

 (Video)

-Geneva's Jean-Jacques Rousseau whose treatises prescribed conditions for exercising political sovereignty -- and preserving it.
+Geneva's Jean-Jacques Rousseau wrote treatises in the 18th century prescribing conditions for exercising political sovereignty -- and preserving it.

 Purpose of the Network